 - Staying Paleo (or Not) During Pregnancy (24:28)

 - Samantha: If you’re finding sticking to the AIP too difficult, white rice and scrambled eggs are two foods many people tolerate well during pregnancy.
 White rice is starchy (which people crave) and egg yolks are nutrient-dense.

 - Mikaela: She found it easy to stay AIP prior to pregnancy and was humbled by how hard it was to continue after pregnancy.
 She ended up expanding her diet with those very foods Samantha recommended: white rice, pastured eggs, and also ghee.
 She has been able to stay gluten-free and mostly AIP.

-- Eileen: If you’re craving things like oatmeal and “cream of wheat”, we have some wonderful AIP-friendly cereal substitutes in the AIP breakfast cookbook.
+- Eileen: If you’re craving things like oatmeal and “cream of wheat”, there are some wonderful AIP-friendly cereal substitutes in this recipe roundup.